 - Knowledge of novel ways of treating and preventing problematic alcohol and/or drug use that are informed by these neuroscientific advances.

-This webinar was developed by Dr Louise Mewton at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and informed by review of the research evidence on this topic.
+This webinar was developed by Dr Louise Mewton at the NHMRC Centre of Research Excellence in Mental Health and Substance Use (now The Matilda Centre for Research in Mental Health and Substance Use), National Drug & Alcohol Research Centre, UNSW and informed by review of the research evidence on this topic.